 Only a small number of medical centers offer this complex surgery.
-UC San Diego performs more than 100 lead extractions annually, more than any other facility in the region.
-It is also the only one to perform this surgery in a “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open heart surgery.
-It is also unique for having two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together, enhancing patients’ safety enormously.
+UC San Diego does more each year than any other facility in the region, having performed more than 450.
+We also do this surgery in a “hybrid” operating room, with both state-of-the-art imaging equipment and everything necessary for open heart surgery.
+Having two physicians — a cardiac electrophysiologist and a cardiothoracic surgeon — perform the surgery together enhances patients’ safety enormously.

 Video: Hear from a lead extraction patient and her doctors